GerHobbelt/HTMLawed/htmLawed_README.txt

   *  With '$config["unique_ids"]' not '0' and the 'id' attribute being permitted, writers should carefully avoid using duplicate or invalid 'id' values as even though htmLawed will correct/remove the values, the final output may not be the one desired.
 E.g., when '<a id="home"></a><input id="home" /><label for="home"></label>' is processed into
 '<a id="home"></a><input id="prefix_home" /><label for="home"></label>'.

-  *  Note that even if intended HTML is lost in a highly ill-written input, the processed output will be more secure and standard-compliant.
+  *  Even if intended HTML is lost from an ill-written input, the processed output will be more secure and standard-compliant.

   *  For URLs, unless '$config["scheme"]' is appropriately set, writers should avoid using escape characters or entities in schemes.
 E.g., 'htt&#112;' (which many browsers will read as the harmless 'http') may be considered bad by htmLawed.

-  *  htmLawed will attempt to put plain text present directly inside 'blockquote', 'form', 'map' and 'noscript' elements (illegal as per the specs) inside auto-generated 'div' elements.
+  *  htmLawed will attempt to put plain text present directly inside 'blockquote', 'form', 'map' and 'noscript' elements (illegal as per the specifications) inside auto-generated 'div' elements during tag balancing (section:- #3.3.3).

 -- 2.8  Limitations & work-arounds ---------------------------------o

-  htmLawed's main objective is to make the input text `more` standard-compliant, secure for web-page readers, and free of HTML elements and attributes considered undesirable by the administrator.
-Some of its current limitations, regardless of this objective, are noted below along with work-arounds.
+  htmLawed's main objective is to make the input text `more` standard-compliant, secure for readers, and free of HTML elements and attributes considered undesirable by the administrator.
+Some of its current limitations, regardless of this objective, are noted below along with possible work-arounds.

-  It should be borne in mind that no browser application is 100% standard-compliant, and that some of the standard specs (like asking for normalization of white-spacing within 'textarea' elements) are clearly wrong.
-Regarding security, note that `unsafe` HTML code is not necessarily legally invalid.
+  It should be borne in mind that no browser application is 100% standard-compliant, standard specifications continue to evolve, and many browsers accept commonly used non-standard HTML.
+Regarding security, note that `unsafe` HTML code is not legally invalid per se.

+  *  HTML is a continuously evolving standard whose specifications also vary from one group to another (W3C vs. WHATWG), and htmLawed may not be fully standard-compliant as per the specifications at a particular time or of a specific group.
+E.g., as in mid-2013, the 'border' attribute is valid in 'table' as per W3C but not WHATWG.

+  *  In general, htmLawed processes input to generate output that is most likely to be standards-compatible in most users' browsers.
+Thus, for example, it does not enforce the required value of '0' on 'border' attribute of 'img' (HTML5 specification).

   *  htmLawed is meant for input that goes into the 'body' of HTML documents.
-HTML's head-level elements are not supported, nor are the frameset elements 'frameset', 'frame' and 'noframes'.
+HTML's head-level elements are not supported, nor are the frame-specific elements 'frameset', 'frame' and 'noframes'.
+However, content of the latter elements can be individually filtered through htmLawed.

-  *  It cannot transform the non-standard 'embed' elements to the standard-compliant 'object' elements.
-Yet, it can allow 'embed' elements if permitted ('embed' is widely used and supported).
-Admins can certainly use the 'hook_tag' parameter (section:- #3.4.9) to deploy a custom embed-to-object converter function.

-  *  The only non-standard element that may be permitted is 'embed'; others like 'noembed' and 'nobr' cannot be permitted without modifying the htmLawed code.

   *  It cannot handle input that has non-HTML code like 'SVG' and 'MathML'.
 One way around is to break the input into pieces and passing only those without non-HTML code to htmLawed.
 Another is described in section:- #3.9.
 A third way may be to some how take advantage of the '$config["and_mark"]' parameter (see section:- #3.2).

   *  By default, htmLawed won't check many attribute values for standard compliance.
 E.g., 'width="20m"' with the dimension in non-standard 'm' is let through.
 Implementing universal and strict attribute value checks can make htmLawed slow and resource-intensive.
-Admins should look at the 'hook_tag' parameter (section:- #3.4.9) or '$spec' to enforce finer checks.
+Admins should look at the 'hook_tag' parameter (section:- #3.4.9) or '$spec' to enforce finer checks on attribute values.

-  *  The attributes, deprecated (which can be transformed too) or not, that it supports are largely those that are in the specs.
+  *  The attributes, deprecated (which can be transformed too) or not, that it supports are largely those that are in the specifications.
 Only a few of the proprietary attributes are supported.
+However, '$spec' can be used to allow custom attributes (section:- #2.3).

   *  Except for contained URLs and dynamic expressions (also optional), htmLawed does not check CSS style property values.
 Admins should look at using the 'hook_tag' parameter (section:- #3.4.9) or '$spec' for finer checks.
 Perhaps the best option is to disallow 'style' but allow 'class' attributes with the right 'oneof' or 'match' values for 'class', and have the various class style properties in '.css' CSS stylesheet files.